-The Pool's net asset value decreased by 8% during the period, from \$5,284,393 as at December 31, 2015 to \$4,838,539 as at December 31, 2016.
-Net redemptions of \$305,374 in the period, which included redemptions of \$547,106 due to rebalancing of a portfolio product that holds units of the Pool, and negative investment performance resulted in an overall decrease in net asset value.
+The Pool's net asset value decreased by 12% during the period, from \$240,056 as at December 31, 2015 to \$211,047 as at December 31, 2016.
+Net redemptions of \$20,949 and negative investment performance resulted in an overall decrease in net asset value.

-Class A units of the Pool posted a return of -2.1% for the period.
+Class A units of the Pool posted a return of -3.1% for the period.
 The Pool's benchmark, the MSCI EAFE Index (the benchmark), returned -2.0% for the same period.
 The Pool's return is after the deduction of fees and expenses, unlike the benchmark.

 Markets experienced several spikes in volatility in 2016, impacted by a number of events, including abrupt changes to U.S. Federal Reserve Board (Fed) policy, the U.K.'s vote to exit the European Union (Brexit) and the U.S. presidential election.
-The outcome to the U.S. election resulted in sudden changes in the direction of international equity markets and significant sector rotation based on expectations of accelerating economic growth, improved profitability and higher inflation.
+The outcome of the U.S. election resulted in sudden changes in the market's direction and significant sector rotation based on expectations of accelerating economic growth, improved profitability and higher inflation.
 The Fed raised interest rates at its December policy meeting.
 Oil prices rose, and a rebound in non-U.S. markets was led by the energy, materials and industrials sectors.

-In the International Equity Relative Value component of the Pool, stock selection and significantly overweight allocations to the U.K. and Switzerland significantly detracted from performance.
+In the Overseas Equity Relative Value component of the Pool, stock selection and significantly overweight allocations to the U.K. and Switzerland significantly detracted from performance.
 A significant overweight exposure to China was a slight detractor.
 Other significant detractors included a slight underweight allocation to the materials sector and a significant overweight allocation to the transportation industry.
-A moderate overweight allocation to the utilities sector was a moderate detractor.
+A moderate overweight allocation to utilities was a moderate detractor.
 The largest individual detractors from performance included bank stocks, HSBC Holdings PLC and Lloyds Banking Group PLC.
 Engie was another detractor from relative performance.

 Stock selection in South Korea, France and Germany contributed to performance.
 A significant overweight allocation to South Korea and moderate overweight exposure to France made a significant contribution.
-A slight underweight allocation to Germany made a moderate contribution.
+A slight underweight to Germany made a moderate contribution.
 A significant overweight exposure to technology hardware and equipment companies made a significant contribution to performance, while a significant overweight allocation to the telecommunication services sector made a slight contribution.
 A moderate overweight allocation to the food, beverage and tobacco industry made a moderate contribution to performance.
 The largest individual contributor to relative performance was Royal Dutch Shell PLC.
-Other notable individual contributors included Samsung Electronics Co.
-Ltd. and Schneider Electric SE.
+Other notable individual contributors included Samsung Electronics Co., Ltd. and Schneider Electric SE.

-Causeway Capital added new, and increased several existing, holdings in 2016.
-Royal Dutch Shell was added for its balance sheet and dividend yield, and Baidu, Inc. for its participation in the long-term growth of the online advertisement market.
+Causeway Capital added Royal Dutch Shell to the component for its balance sheet and dividend yield, and Baidu, Inc. for its participation in the long-term growth of the online advertisement market.
 Prudential PLC was bought for its long-term track record of returns and earnings growth.
 Existing investments in Volkswagen AG, Japan Airlines Co.
-Ltd. and Compagnie Financiere Richemont SA were increased given their risk-adjusted expected returns.
+Ltd. and Engie were increased given their risk-adjusted expected returns.

 HSBC Holdings was eliminated because of short-term challenges, while Toyota Motor Corp. and International Consolidated Airlines Group SA were sold in favour of other investment opportunities.
-UBS Group AG, SSE PLC, RELX PLC and Legrand SA were trimmed after they ranked less competitively on a risk-adjusted return basis.
+UBS Group AG, SSE PLC, RELX NV, Nikon Corp. and Legrand SA were trimmed after they ranked less competitively on a risk-adjusted return basis.